-The struggle with determining whether your toddler may be autistic/neurodivergent is two-fold: first, many signs of autism appear in typical toddler behaviours and two, we now know that autism presents in a much broader spectrum of ways than previously understood.
-While there are general signs to look out for, it’s important that you seek a professional opinion with an autism-affirming provider if you feel your child may need additional support.
+The struggle with determining whether your toddler may be autistic/neurodivergent is two-fold: first, many early signs of autism appear in typical toddler behaviours and two, we now know that autism presents in a much broader spectrum of ways than previously understood.
+While there are general signs to look out for, it’s important that you seek a professional opinion with an autism-affirming provider if you feel your child’s development may need additional support.
 Many providers view autism as a problem to be solved.
 Autism in itself is not an illness or disease.
 Finding a provider who views neurodiversity in a positive light will help you identify and learn about your child’s potentially autistic brain in a more expansive and healthy way.
 You want to support your child’s development in any way possible, not just ruminating on their developmental differences.

-No two autistic people present in the exact same way which makes it challenging to determine whether your particular child is autistic.
-Especially in toddlerhood where social skills, language, and behaviour are constantly shifting and often appear “atypical.”
+Autism signs don’t always present in the exact same way which makes it challenging to determine whether your particular child is autistic.
+Especially in toddlerhood where social skills, language, and behaviour are constantly shifting with development and often appear “atypical.”

 Autism also presents much differently in males than females.
 Typical autism evaluations are based upon old criteria that were developed by studying young males.
 Consequently, a lot of what we look for doesn’t apply to females on the spectrum.
 It’s important to keep this in mind if you suspect your female toddler is autistic, or is showing early signs of developmental differences.

 Additionally, we now know that there is a different profile of autism called Pathological Demand Avoidance (PDA).
 This profile presents quite differently than other types of autism and is often missed as a result.
 It occurs equally as often in males and females.